factly/dega/studio/tests/README.md

 ### Env files to be added

-- Create a `.env` file in the root folder for companion config variables (for eg see .env.example file in companion folder)
+- Create a `.env` file in the root folder for environment variables (for eg see .env)
 - To make environment variables easier to manage, we have .env files.
 Use dotenv package to read environment variables directly in the configuration file.
     ```
     import dotenv from 'dotenv';